Chas McCormick Player Props: Astros vs. Reds

 Reds Pitching Rankings

-- The Reds have a 4.91 team ERA that ranks 27th among all MLB pitching staffs.
+- The Reds have a 4.88 team ERA that ranks 27th across all league pitching staffs.

-- His last appearance was on Sunday against the St. Louis Cardinals, when the righty threw 5 1/3 innings, surrendering three earned runs while allowing six hits.
+- In his last time out on Tuesday, the righty threw 4 2/3 innings against the Kansas City Royals, giving up three earned runs while surrendering five hits.

-- The 23-year-old has an ERA of 4.01, with 13 strikeouts per nine innings, in 13 games this season.
-Opposing hitters have a .241 batting average against him.
+- In 10 games this season, the 29-year-old has put up a 6.23 ERA and 8.5 strikeouts per nine innings, while giving up a batting average of .292 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.